-Edward Day had 4 known siblings: Emily Beatrice Blockley nee Day born in 1876 in Aldershot Hamshire, Thomas H. Day born about 1879 in Battersey Surrey, Sidney Horace Day born in 1879 in Croydon Surrey and Edith Florence H. Brooker nee Day born in 1881 in Croydon Surrey.
+Edward Day had four known siblings: Emily Beatrice born in 1876 in Aldershot, Thomas H. born about 1879 in Battersea, Sidney Horace born in 1879 and Edith Florence born in 1881, both in Croydon.

-At the time of the 1891 Census, the family lived at 6 Cotmandene Square in Dorking , Surrey.
-Thomas Day was working as a painter and Emily was looking after their children Emily Beatrice, Thomas H., Sidney Horace, Edith Florence and Edward Day.
+At the time of the 1891 Census, the family lived at 6 Cotmandene Square in Dorking.
+Thomas was working as a painter and Emily was looking after their children.

-Edward´s father Thomas Charles Ruben Day died in 1897 and was burried on the 23rd of March 1897 at St Mary and St Nicholas in Leatherhead.
+Edward’s father Thomas died in 1897, and was buried on 23rd March 1897 at St Mary and St Nicholas in Leatherhead.
 At the time of his death he was living at Leatherhead Common.

 By 1900 the widowed Emily with her children moved to 5 Marcus Terrace, Malva Road in Wandsworth, London.

-Edward Day enlisted into the Royal Navy on the 5th of March 1900 in Chatham for duration of 12 years.
+Edward enlisted into the Royal Navy on 5th March 1900 in Chatham for duration of 12 years.
 Edward became a stoker on HMS Pembroke II.
 During his career served on several ships.
-Prior to his enlistment Edward was working as a pianoforte maker.
+Prior to his enlistment Edward was working as a piano maker.
 Edward was over 5ft tall, had brown hair, dark brown eyes and dark fresh complexion.
-He also had flowers tattoo on right wrist and back of both hands.
+He also had flowers tattooed on his right wrist and the back of both hands.

-During the 1901 Census, the Day family still lived at 5 Marcus Terrace, Malva Road in Wandsworth, London.
-The household now consisted of widowed Emily and her children: Emily Beatrice, house painter Sidney Horace, Edith Florence Brooker nee Day and Emily´s son in law, veneer cleaner of pianoforte, William J. Blockley.
+During the 1901 Census, the Day family still lived at 5 Marcus Terrace.
+The household now consisted of widowed Emily and her children: Emily, house painter Sidney, Edith and Edith’s husband piano repairer, William J. Blockley.

-Edward Day married by banns on the 19th of April 1908 Mary Ann James at Christ Church in Southwark, London.
-At the time of the mariage the couple lived at 19 Brunswick Street in Southwark.
-Mary´s father Charles James was working as a stone grinder.
-Edward was a sailor.
+Edward married Mary Ann James at Christ Church in Southwark on 19th April 1908.
+At the time of the marriage the couple lived at 19 Brunswick Street in Southwark.

-During the 1911 Census, Edward Day and his wife Mary Ann were living at B2 Martagon Buildings in Southwark.
+During the 1911 Census, Edward and Mary Ann were living at B2 Martagon Buildings in Southwark.
 Edward was working as a Royal Navy Fireman.
-Mary Ann was looking after their son Edward Day junior, born about 1909 in Southwark.
-In the household also lived widowed Elizabeth James.
-The accommodation had 3 rooms.
+Mary was looking after their son Edward, born about 1909 in Southwark.
+Also in the house was Elizabeth James.
+The accommodation had three rooms.

-On the 9th of March 1912 Edward joined the Royal Fleet Reserve in Chatham, and until the 4th of November 1912 served on the board of HMS Pembroke II.
+On 9th March 1912, Edward joined the Royal Fleet Reserve in Chatham, and served on the board of HMS Pembroke II until 4th November 1912.

 On the 16th of September 1914 Edward became an acting chief stoker on the HMS Inflexible.
 His official number port division was: 294881 (R.F.R.CH B.8501)(Ch).

-At the time of his death, Edward´s wife was living at 6 Street´s buildings, Sumner Street in Southwark.
+At the time of his death, Edward’s wife Mary Ann was living at 6 Street’s Buildings, Sumner Street in Southwark.

-Edward´s mother Emily Day died in the 3rd quarter of 1915 in Wandsworth, London.
+Edward’s mother Emily died in the 3rd quarter of 1915 in Wandsworth.